 Languages are classified with a point system: each language gets one point per completed translation, 0.9 points per almost completed translation, 0.7 points per good progress, 0.3 points per in progress and 0.1 points for started translations.

 This graph represents the evolution of a specified language, in number of apps in a specific state.
-Note that on 2019-07-03 I fixed a bug in transmon that allows it to analyse even more applications.
-You can select your language on the list below:
+A silent bug prevented the analysis to run for a few months, until it was fixed again on February 5, 2020, so the data starts from that time.
+You can select your language from the list below: